bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Product tax properties

 Tax properties can be associated with products, creating a product tax property.
 To do so, specify the product using its product ID.
 The `product_id` field has the same value as the `id` field from the [Get all products](/api-reference/store-management/catalog/products/getproducts) endpoint.
-Note that you can add multiple tax properties for a product.
+Note that you can add multiple tax properties for a single product.

 ### Update product with tax properties